Room Rates (1 November 2018 to 31 October 2019)

 The bed linen will be changed after a fourth night.
 Towels will be changed after a third night, but if you would like them changed earlier then please leave them on the bathroom floor.

-The swimming pool is available to all residents but please note that it is 1.8m deep throughout and there is a large rock at the end opposite the steps.
+The swimming pool is available to all residents but please note the indicated depths, and there is a large rock at the end opposite the steps.
 Use of the pool is at your own risk.
-The bottom is painted black to assist the solar heating.
+The bottom is dark to assist the solar heating.
 Please use the brown or coloured towels in your bathroom for the pool and on the loungers etc.

 Staff are not permitted to fraternise with guests on the hotel premises, whether on duty or not, nor are they permitted to visit guests in any of the hotel accommodation or to receive hospitality from guests.
 Staff when off duty, are permitted to host their own guests.